Everest Short Trek Overview

 When is the best time to do Everest Short Trek?

 Everest Short Trek can be done all around the year but the optimum seasons are spring and autumn.
 Both spring and autumn have clear skies, pleasant temperatures, and an easily accessible trekking trail.
-The views are also the clearest during these seasons and the chances of flight delaying and cancellation are very low.
+The views are also the clearest during these seasons and the chances of flight delay and cancellation are very low.
 As these are the busiest seasons for trekking, peak climbing, and expeditions, the trails, and the teahouses are always full of other travelers.

 Summer is also the monsoon in Nepal with the highest precipitation during the July and August months.
 The days are hot with high humidity and clouds in the sky.
-The flight cancellation to/from Lukla is common.
+Flight cancellation to/from Lukla is common.
 The trails will be wet, muddy, and slippery.
 Similar to many other treks in Nepal, this Everest Short Trek is also not recommended during the summer season.
 However, it is made possible if you have proper guidance and proper gear.
-You could get the best views of the Himalayas and the vegetation if the weather clears after rain.
+You could get the best views of the Himalayas and the vegetation if the weather clears after the rain.
 If not, you could find the top of the Himalayas covered with clouds and Fog mysterious.

-Along with summer-monsoon, winter is also off-season for Himalayan trekking, firstly because it is the coldest season and as you are traveling to a Himalayan Region, the cold is much harsh.
-In case your vacation falls during the wintertime and you want to do this Short Everest Trek, you could still go till late December.
+Along with summer-monsoon, winter is also off-season for Himalayan trekking, firstly because it is the coldest season and as you are traveling to a Himalayan Region, the cold is much more harsh.
+In case your vacation falls during the wintertime and you want to do this Short Trek to Everest, you could still go till late December.
 The days are clear and warm, the trails are by yourself only and the views are just as amazing.
 But the nights are a little bit more extreme than the previous months.
 Thus, if you are ready for the December trek to Everest, pack some proper clothing to keep you warm at that high altitude with below-freezing nights.

 Permits during the Everest Short Trek

 Trekkers only need two permits to do this Everest Short Trek which is also called the Namche Bazaar Trek.
 The first one is Khumbu Pasang Lhamu Rural Municipality Permit which can be obtained in Lukla.
 The other one is Sagarmatha National Park Entrance as you would be entering the national park area from Monjo.
 You can get the permit easily in Monjo at the National Park Entrance Gate.
 The price of the Khumbu Pasang Lhamu Rural Municipality Permit is NPR.
-2000 for the foreigners and it costs NPR.
+2000 for foreigners and it costs NPR.
 3000 for the Sagarmatha National Park Entrance.